wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 Later in his life, Abraham made his home in Hebron, a city in the southern part of Canaan.
 Hebron is one of the oldest continuously inhabited towns in the world and is of great religious importance for Jews, Christians, and Muslims.
 It is in Hebron that the Cave of the Patriarchs, the supposed burial site of Abraham and Sarah, is located.

+## Etymology

+The name "Abraham" comes from the Hebrew name אַבְרָהָם (Avraham).
+It's composed of two parts: "Av", which means "father", and "raham", which is thought to mean "multitude" or "many".
+Thus, the name Abraham is often interpreted as "father of many" or "father of a multitude".[^many] Initially, his name was Abram (אַבְרָם)[^abram], meaning "exalted father", but it was changed to Abraham after God's promise that he would become the father of many nations (Genesis 17:5).

+[^many]: The name "Abraham" is interpreted in Hebrew as either "Father of many," derived from אַב (aḇ, “father of”) and הֲמוֹן (hăˈmōn, “multitude of”) as mentioned in Genesis 17:4–5, or as "Father is exalted," from אַב (aḇ) and רם (“exalted, high”), which also forms אַבְרָם ('aḇrām, “Abram”).
+See here for more: [אברהם | Wiktionary](https://en.wiktionary.org/wiki/%D7%90%D7%91%D7%A8%D7%94%D7%9D)

+[^abram]: The name "Abraham" may also be derived from the combination of the Hebrew words אָב (ʾāḇ, "father") and רָם (rām, "high"), thus interpreted as "high father".
+See here for more: [אברם | Wiktionary](https://en.wiktionary.org/wiki/%D7%90%D7%91%D7%A8%D7%9D)

 ## In Raëlism 🔯

 Abraham is mentioned by [Yahweh]({{< relref "wiki/encyclopedia/yahweh.md" >}}) during their encounter with Raël.
 The following reference from Rael's first book, [The Book Which Tells The Truth]({{< relref "resources/the-book-which-tells-the-truth.md" >}})<sup>📖</sup>, showcases the mentioning of Abraham: